SamuelBerryProgramming/kickstarter-analysis/README.md

-# kickstarter-analysis
+# Analysis on Kickstarter Data to Reveal Trends
-Analysis on Kickstarter Data to Reveal Trends
+##Purpose